 "A little detour," Ans said.
 "Not really out of our way.
 Would you mind terribly much?"
 We found ourselves at a wedding reception.
 There was a large crowd of people of whom we knew not one.
 Alvie held my hand even as he snatched cookies from a platter.
 "I just need to socialize for a minute," Ans said.

 The bride and groom were dressed like everybody else.
 No long dress or flowers in the lapel.
 They seemed almost too young to be getting married.
 The girl was maybe twenty.
 Such a young marriage was very unusual by that time in Europe.
-It seemed that no one got married anymore.
+It seemed no one got married anymore.
 The couple on the floor below us at Maya's house were not married and showed no desire to change that.
 Marriage was superfluous.
 An unnecessary extra burden.
 That seemed to be the message of the time.

 The atmosphere at the reception was very different.
 It was a casual affair.
 But there was something undefinable in the air.
 No evidence of the actual ceremony, but one of the guests was a rabbi.
 An older couple, probably somebody's parents, were thanking people very earnestly as though coming to a wedding reception were an act of great generosity.
 This was an event.
 The meaning not quite determined but not at all ordinary.